 Greenaction and the Mohave Cultural Preservation Program, a grassroots group from the Colorado River Indian Tribes have worked together since 1997 when MCPP members and Mohave Elders helped found Greenaction.
 Together, with many allies, we defeated the proposed Ward Valley nuclear waste dump.
 Today we continue working to stop the burning of hazardous waste at the Siemens plant operating in violation of federal law on the reservation.

 Greenaction and the O’odham Rights Coalition have worked together since 2006 to protect the O’odham ceremonial site and village of Quitovac in Sonora, Mexico from desecration and pollution.
 Together we defeated plans for a hazardous waste landfill proposed close to Quitovac, and today we are helping protect Quitovac from new threats including mining.

-The community of Laytonville is rising to defend their right to life.
-Between 1950 and 1993 Mendocino county operated two landfills in Laytonville that were improperly capped and have continued to contaminate surrounding wells, springs, ground water, air, soil.
+The Cahto Tribe and other residents of Laytonville are rising to defend their right to life.
+Between 1950 and 1993 Mendocino county-operated two landfills in Laytonville that were improperly capped and have continued to contaminate surrounding wells, springs, groundwater, air, soil.
 Cancer and miscarriages are only a few of the health issues the community members have endured for decades but enough is enough.
 Many tribal members are organizing in hopes of relocating to ensure that everyone can enjoy a healthy future.
-Greenaction stand with Laytonville and will support them as they move forward with this battle!
+Greenaction stands in solidarity with the Cahto Tribe and other residents of Laytonville and will support them as they move forward with this battle!